pravega/pravega/documentation/src/docs/deployment/deployment.md

 The following prerequisites are required for running in production.
 These are only required for running in distributed mode.

-- AWS S3, Azure Blob Storage, Google Cloud Storage or a mounted distributed filesystem
+- AWS S3, Azure Blob Storage, Google Cloud Storage, HDFS or a mounted distributed filesystem
 - Zookeeper 3.6.3
 - Bookkeeper 4.14.1